Understanding Tags and Automations in SPARK MINDS

 Key Guidelines for Tag Application

-1. Program Tags: Use tags like ignite-kids-ma to connect prospects to appropriate class trials or automations specific to their interest area.
-If a lead's interest is unknown, assigning a general program tag ensures basic follow-up.
+Program Tags: Use predefined tags like ignite-kids-bjj for kids' programs and ignite-adult-bjj for adult programs to connect prospects to appropriate class trials or automations specific to their interest area.
+In cases where a lead's interest is unknown, a general program tag still ensures follow-up while adhering to the single tag per program rule.

 FAQs and Troubleshooting for Tagging